Canop/broot/website/docs/index.md

 ![replace ls](img/20210425-sdp.png)

 You may also toggle options with a few keystrokes while inside broot.
 For example hitting a space, a `d` then enter shows you the dates.
-Or a space, then `h` then enter and you see hidden files.
+Or hit <kbd>alt</kbd><kbd>h</kbd> and you see hidden files.

 # Sort, see what takes space: